petitnau/algorand-vaults/README.md

     glob.request_time = curr_round
 }
 ```
 The `withdraw` function can only be called by the creator, and only while the contract is in state waiting for a withdrawal request.
 The function body saves the values of the parameters and the current round in the contract state.
-The precondition `@gstate waiting->requested` also ensures that the next state will be `requested`.
+The precondition `@gstate waiting->requested` also ensures that the next state will be `requested`, while `@round *$curr_round` binds the current round to the `curr_round` identifier.
 Note that we do *not* require that the vault contains at least `amount` algos: indeed, this is not strictly necessary, as the creator can fund the vault after the request has been made.

 ## Finalizing a request